nsflemming/nsflemming.github.io/_pages/cv.md

 Teaching Experience
 ======
 ### The Pennsylvania State University
-* Spring 2021: Teaching Assistant
+* Spring 2021: Teaching Assistant for Quantitative Political Analysis
   * Duties included: Provided instruction to an undergraduate class, developed material for lectures and quizzes, graded assignments and quizzes, maintained regular office hours
   * Supervisor: Suzanna Linn

 ### The University of Edinburgh
-* 2019-2020: Data Coach
-  * Students as Change Agents
+* 2019-2020: Data Coach for Students as Change Agents
   * Duties included: Providing instruction on data collection and usage to students taking part in a university organized thinktank

 Skills